dotnet/docs-aspire/docs/whats-new/dotnet-aspire-9-release-candidate-1.md

 ### Persistent containers

 The app host now supports persistent containers.
 This is useful when you want to keep the container running even after the app host has stopped.
-These containers won't be stopped unless they're stopped manually using the container runtime.
+These containers won't be stopped until they're stopped manually using the container runtime.

 To do this, call the `WithLifetime` method and pass in `ContainerLifetime.Persistent`: